tibinjohn193-blip/procentric-cyber-bank/README.md

 --------------------------------------------------------------------
 1. Open your Web Browser and go to: http://localhost:5000
 2. Click "Open Account Online" to register your student profile, then log in.
-3. Click on the "🎯 View Lab Challenges" button to see the 9 cybersecurity tasks.
+3. Click on the "View Lab Challenges" button to see the 9 cybersecurity tasks.

+💡 Special Hint for Challenge 9:
+The flag is hidden!
+To capture flag 9, you must guess predictable developer endpoints (such as staging routing targets) directly inside your web browser's URL address bar while authenticated.